LadybirdBrowser/ladybird/Documentation/FAQ.md

 - We implement the web platform standards ourselves: Ladybird is not a Blink/Chromium shell, not a WebKit port, not a Firefox fork.
 - We don't take money from anyone with strings attached

+## Is [some particular site] usable in Ladybird?

+Ladybird is pre-alpha software you have to build from the sources yourself in order to even try.
+That said, it’s getting better day-by-day at handling some of the most widely-used sites on the web.
+So, you may find that a given site among the sites you visit daily is already usable in Ladybird.
+Or you may not.
+The only way you can really know at this point is to follow the [build instructions](BuildInstructionsLadybird.md) to build Ladybird and try it yourself.

 ## Windows support when?

 There are very few Windows developers contributing to the project.
 As such, maintaining a native Windows port would be